Clicky

 7. Emergency Mylar Blanket (Amazon Link Ad) to keep the sun off you and as a reflective aid to make you more visible.

-Since jet skis are under 16 feet long, they don’t require the SOS distress flag, but it’s still a good idea to have one, they do require the nighttime distress signals (“electronic flares”).
+An interesting tidbit, since jet skis are under 16 feet long, they don’t require the SOS distress flag, but it’s still a good idea to have one, they do require the nighttime distress signals (“electronic flares”).

 Extra caution and care must be given if you venture far from the coastline or any large body of water.
 It’s easy to get lost and confuse yourself with what is the correct direction.